jpthacker/jpthacker/README.md

 I have a background in academia and the humanities, which means that I'm an exceptionally strong critical thinker and communicator, and I tend to bring an element of original thinking and creative flair to any project that I’m a part of.

-I can boast a growing portfolio of project that make sue of a range of in-demand technologies.
+I can boast a growing portfolio of project that make use of a range of in-demand technologies.
 Check out what I've been learning and working on below!

 ## Technologies / Skills